ARTISTIC PATH

 From 2014 to 2018, Orsini-Brescia carried out his post-doctorate studies in Historical Musicology at the Universidade NOVA de Lisboa.
 In 2013, he concluded his joint Ph.D. studies in Historical Musicology at Universities Paris IV–Sorbonne and NOVA de Lisboa.
 His thesis about the Spanish historic organ-making and its expansion to Portugal received the maximum grade, très honorable à l’unanimité.
 The same year, he earned a master’s in Early Music / Historic organ performance at the Escola Superior de Música de Catalunya / Universitat Autònoma de Barcelona, under the guidance of Javier Artigas, obtaining the prestigious matrícula de honor.
 Orsini-Brescia also got a master’s in Art History from the Université Paris IV–Sorbonne (2007-2009) and a Bachelor of Architecture degree from the Universidade Federal de Minas Gerais (1995-2000).

-Marco Orsini-Brescia is currently immersed in a vast project regarding the study and historically informed performance of Camille Saint-Saëns’ piano and organ works, aiming at its future recording.
+Marco Orsini-Brescia is concomitantly immersed in two pianistic projects.
+The first regards the study and historically informed performance of all Mozart piano sonatas, and the second, Saint-Saëns’ solo piano works, both aiming at future phonographic recordings.

 Parallel to his intense musical activity, Orsini-Brescia is also one of the most recognized musicologists in the field of Iberian organ studies, presenting lectures at prominent international musicological meetings and publishing well-known scientific works on this matter.
 Since 2019, he is a researcher at the Faculty of Human Sciences / Universidade NOVA de Lisboa, where he is currently the coordinator of the research group Music in the Modern Period / CESEM – Centre for the Studies of Sociology and Musical Aesthetics.